 Before saying “I DO,” you should take stock of any premarital assets and your future intentions for them.
 If you have items you have inherited, or if you anticipate a large inheritance, and you intend to keep these items as separate, non-marital property, you may want to lay out the ground rules, should you divorce, in a pre-marital or prenuptial agreement.

-Your Virga Law Firm Tallahassee Attorney can help draft a pre-marital agreement regarding your pre-marital property and assets that you wish to retain if you divorce.
+Your Virga Law Firm Florida Attorney can help draft a pre-marital agreement regarding your pre-marital property and assets that you wish to retain if you divorce.

-Whether needing to create a prenuptial agreement for assurances prior to marriage, or you need to craft a divorce settlement that will help you best retain your inherited and sentimental items, contact your Virga Law Firm Tallahassee Attorney today for assistance on how to best meet your goals.
+Whether needing to create a prenuptial agreement for assurances prior to marriage, or you need to craft a divorce settlement that will help you best retain your inherited and sentimental items, contact the Virga Law Firm today for assistance on how to best meet your goals.